erykjj/mutextum/README.md

 ---

-## Obsidian Sync

-The *mu/TEX/tum* plugin bundles a ~6.5 MB WebAssembly conversion engine, which makes `main.js` exceed Obsidian Sync's 5 MB per-file limit.
-Users on the **Sync Standard** plan will not be able to sync this plugin across devices via Obsidian Sync.

-*mu/TEX/tum* still installs and updates normally through **Settings → Community Plugins**, and manual installation (or BRAT) works as well.
-Only cross-device syncing via Obsidian Sync is affected.

----

 ## Performance

 Conversion is fast for typical documents, but very large files may take a moment.
 The source file remains untouched throughout.